Crowds enjoy day at the races despite threat of Grand National disruption

 The group had announced plans to scale fences and enter the track, with up to 300 activists, to prevent the steeplechase from starting.

-Merseyside Police said three people had been arrested on suspicion of conspiracy to cause a public nuisance, with a 25-year-old woman from London and a man arrested outside the racecourse on Saturday and a 33-year-old woman from the London area arrested in the Greater Manchester area earlier in the day.
+Merseyside Police said three people had been arrested on suspicion of conspiracy to cause a public nuisance, with a 25-year-old woman from London and a 55-year-old man from Greater Manchester arrested outside the racecourse on Saturday and a 33-year-old woman from the London area arrested in the Greater Manchester area earlier in the day.

 Animal Rising said on their social media channels one of those arrested outside the racecourse was Claudia Penna Rojas.